-For the three months ended September 30, 2020 and 2019, the Company recorded an income tax provision of \$1.3 million and \$1.6 million, respectively.
+For the three months ended December 31, 2020 and 2019, the Company recorded an income tax provision of \$1.8 million and \$1.8 million, respectively.
+For the six months ended December 31, 2020 and 2019, the Company recorded an income tax provision of \$3.1 and \$3.4 million, respectively.

-The income tax provisions for the three months ended September 30, 2020 and 2019, consisted of (1) taxes on the income of the Company's foreign subsidiaries, (2) foreign withholding taxes, (3) tax expense associated with the establishment of a U.S. deferred tax liability for amortizable goodwill resulting from the acquisition of Enterasys Networks, Inc., the wireless local area network ("WLAN") business from Zebra Technologies Corporation, the Campus Fabric Business from Avaya and the Data Center Business from Brocade, and (4) state taxes in jurisdictions where the Company has no remaining state net operating losses ("NOLs").
-The interim income tax provisions for the three months ended September 30, 2020 and 2019 were calculated using the discrete effective tax rate method as allowed by Accounting Standards Codification ("ASC") 740-270-30-18, "Income Taxes - Interim Reporting."
+The income tax provisions for the three and six months ended December 31, 2020 and 2019, consisted of (1) taxes on the income of the Company's foreign subsidiaries, (2) foreign withholding taxes, (3) tax expense associated with the establishment of a U.S. deferred tax liability for amortizable goodwill resulting from the acquisition of Enterasys Networks, Inc., the wireless local area network business from Zebra Technologies Corporation, the Campus Fabric Business from Avaya and the Data Center Business from Brocade, and (4) state taxes in jurisdictions where the Company has no remaining state net operating losses ("NOLs").
+The interim income tax provisions for the three and six months ended December 30, 2020 and 2019 were calculated using the discrete effective tax rate method as allowed by Accounting Standards Codification ("ASC") 740-270-30-18, "Income Taxes - Interim Reporting."
 The discrete method is applied when the application of the estimated annual effective tax rate is impractical because it is not possible to reliably estimate the annual effective tax rate.
 The discrete method treats the year to date period as if it was the annual period and determines the income tax expense or benefit on that basis.
-The Company believes that, at this time, the use of this discrete method is more appropriate than the annual effective tax rate method as (i) the estimated annual effective tax rate method as not reliable due to the high degree of uncertainty in estimating annual pretax earnings and (ii) the Company's ongoing assessment that the recoverability of certain U.S. and Irish deferred tax assets is not more likely than not.
+The Company believes that, at this time, the use of this discrete method is more appropriate than the annual effective tax rate method as (i) the estimated annual effective tax rate method is not reliable due to the high degree of uncertainty in estimating annual pretax earnings and (ii) the Company's ongoing assessment that the recoverability of certain U.S. and Irish deferred tax assets is not more likely than not.